|

 23-26, May 1999.

-Committee of the Human Genome Organization (HUGO), opens with a recognition
+of the Human Genome Organization (HUGO), opens with a recognition of the genome's

-of the genome's dual legal nature as person and as property and the three
+dual legal nature as person and as property and the three definitions of the

-definitions of the genome as universal (collective "common heritage"), familial
+genome as universal (collective "common heritage"), familial (related membership),

-(related membership), and individual (uniqueness).
-She presents an overview
+and individual (uniqueness).
+She presents an overview of various international,

 -